 My own background is multi-cultural and I’ve lived in many countries across the Americas, Europe, Africa, the Middle East and Asia.
 This made me aware of the challenges that can arise as we move across cultures and this awareness, in turn, informs my practice as a clinician.

 In therapy, our aim is to bring change to your life thanks to your strengths.
-While I am aware that patients come with your own history, therapy is focused on the future more than the past.
+While I am aware that patients come with their own history, therapy is focused on the future more than the past.

 - PhD in Psychology (Bordeaux 2 University)